agusm95/freeCodeCamp/README.md

 The unit tests for this project are in test_module.py.
 We are running the tests from test_module.py in main.py for your convenience.
 The tests will run automatically whenever you hit the "run" button.
 Alternatively you may run the tests by inputting pytest in the console.

 Submitting
-Copy your project's URL and submit it to freeCodeCamp.
+Copy your project's URL and submit it below.